SS Lewis Emery Jr.

-The SS Lewis Emery Jr. was a World War II liberty ship built by the Alabama Drydock and Shipbuilding Company at their yard at Mobile, Alabama, and launched on 15 October 1943.
+SS Lewis Emery Jr. was a World War II liberty ship built by the Alabama Drydock and Shipbuilding Company at their yard at Mobile, Alabama, and launched on 15 October 1943.

 Namesake

 Lewis Emery Jr. was the son of Lewis Sr. and Maria (Gilson) Emery; born at Cherry Creek Township, Chautauqua County, New York, 10 August 1839.
 He moved with parents to Michigan; attended common schools; pursued a career as a miller; moved to Pennsylvania and engaged in the oil business in Titusville; moved again to Bradford, Tioga County, 1875; member of the House of Representatives, 1879; state Senate, 1880–1888; became a wealthy oil man and industrialist, and 1906 Reform Republican candidate for Governor.
 He married at age 78, Eleta Card of New York City.
 He died in New York City, 19 November 1924, at age 102.

 Wartime service

 She was operated by Merchants & Miners Transportation Company charter with the United States Maritime Commission and War Shipping Administration.
 The Lewis Emery Jr. departed New York Harbor on 18 November 1943 in position 61, the first ship in the sixth column, as part of a convoy to Scotland and Murmansk.
 The ship departed Loch Ewe at 1530 hrs. on 12 December for a 21-vessel convoy run to Russia, arriving 20 December.
 Six weeks were spent discharging cargo, taking on chrome ore for ballast and having slit plates repaired.

 The ship departed Murmansk in convoy on 3 February 1944, arriving in Scotland on 11 February.
 It departed for the United States on 14 February in a convoy of 104 ships.